-Some rights have limits built into them.
-For example, the right to liberty can be lost if you commit crime.
-Some rights are qualified, meaning that we cannot exercise these rights if we would breach other people's rights by doing so.
-The state can limit these qualified rights if it has a good reason for doing so – such as protecting the safety of others.
-Others, like the right not to be tortured, are absolute – the state must never breach these rights.
+Some rights have some limits built into them.
+For example, the right to liberty can be lost if someone commits a crime.
+Some rights are qualified, which means they can be restricted in some circumstances, in order to protect the rights of others.
+The state can limit these qualified rights, but only if it has a valid reason to do so, such as protecting the safety of others.
+Some rights, such as the right not to be tortured, are absolute and the state cannot breach them in any situation.